gekatateam/neptunus/plugins/processors/sql/README.md

 The `sql` processor plugin performs SQL query using incoming events.
 This plugin based on [jmoiron/sqlx](https://github.com/jmoiron/sqlx) package.

-An event routing key may be used as a table name using `table_placeholder` parameter.
+An event label may be used as a table name using `table_placeholder` parameter.

 If query returns rows, it will be added to event.